colin-olito/SA-Hermaphrodites-wDemography/README.md

 ## Overview

 This is a GitHub repository for a theoretical evolutionary genetics research project that is now published under the title "*Demographic consequences of sexually antagonistic selection in partially selfing populations*" (doi: [XXX](https://doi.org/...)).
 Here you can find all of the necessary code to reproduce the simulations and figures from the published paper and appendices.
-Supplementary material for the paper is also available from the publisher [here](https://www.journals.uchicago.edu/toc/an/current), and on the Dryad/Zenodo digital repository [here](https://doi.org/10.5061/dryad.c2fqz619t), temporary reviewer link [here](https://datadryad.org/stash/share/81sAuXGEg8cSh-S9VVL0PfBCsl6YLkG1OIFBCvOefac).
+A permanent version of record of this repository at the time of acceptance is archived on Zenodo (doi: 10.5281/zenodo.6021025).
+Supplementary material for the paper is also available from the publisher [here](https://www.journals.uchicago.edu/toc/an/current).

 ## Abstract